 Surfing the internet in the late ’90s and early ’00s took patience.
 Internet connection speeds were slow, user experience was an afterthought, and web page designs looked a lot like the Space Jam movie page still looks.
+[Update: it’s the end of an era.]
 And over in the marketing world, online advertising was on the rise.

 Fast forward to today.
 Internet ads are the primary driver of website revenue.
 In his now-famous 2014 lecture, influential programmer Maciej Cegłowski eloquently explained (and lamented) how the advertising model became the default internet business model.